Disney World Know Before You Go—9 Essential Tips from Veteran Travelers

 You Might Just Need an Itinerary

 If you like to go with the flow, you might not need a step by step timed itinerary, but even the freest traveler will benefit from having some idea of what they want to see on a Disney World vacation and when they want to see it.
-At a minimum, that means reviewing the list of rides and attractions available at each park and deciding which you must experience.
+At a minimum, that means reviewing the list of rides and attractions available at each park and deciding which are must-do experiences.

 If you’re traveling during peak times, lines can be long, so identifying your must-dos and penciling them in first will help you ensure you experience the most important rides, shows and events.

-Having at least a loose itinerary is essential if you’re using Genie+.
+Having at least a loose itinerary is essential if you’re using Lightning Lane Multi Pass.
 An itinerary can help you keep track of eligible attractions, so you don’t miss any ride-skipping fun.

 It’s the same for dining reservations.
 If you hope to dine at some of Disney’s popular table-service restaurants, particularly those featuring character meals, advanced dining reservations (ADRs) are critical.
 Recording these in your itinerary will put you on a time schedule for making your ADRs.